-Throughout this first section it appeared that DM encode discourse level information The two main lines of research on DM processing have either used D to understand the representation and processing of discourse relations (section 2.1) or they have focused on the interaction between D and discourse representation (section 2.2).
-Given that DM have a discourse wide impact, they are source of pragmatic meaning.
-Surprisingly it seems that DM have rarely been studied for the precise reason that they are a concentrate of pragmatic meaning.
-In the following section we argue that DM ought to be of pragmatic inferenc.
-We first draw a parallel between the processing logical connectors motivate our proposed line of study.
-We then provide
+Throughout this first section it appeared that DMs generally encode discourse level information The two main lines of research on DM processing have either used DCs to understand the representation and processing of discourse relations (section 2.1) or they have focused on the interaction between DCs and discourse representation (section 2.2).
+Given that DMs have a discourse wide impact, they are naturally a source of pragmatic meaning.
+Surprisingly it seems that DMs have rarely been studied for the precise reason that they are a concentrate of pragmatic meaning.
+In the following section we argue that DMs ought to be viewed as the source of pragmatic inferencing.
+We first draw a parallel between the pragmatic (the extra-linguistic) processing linked to logical connectors since their processing can provide insight into the features that motivate our proposed line of study.
+We then provide the beginnings of a research program that aims to investigate the processing of DM’s and especially DCs.

-A line of study, some preliminary results
+A current line of study, some preliminary results

-DM logical connectors vs non-TC DC what do they have in common, how they differ
+DM logical connectors vs non-TC DCs what do they have in common, how they differ

-So far, we have established that DM convey pragmatic meaning that trigger inferences regarding the upcoming discourse.
+So far, we have established that DMs convey pragmatic meaning that trigger inferences regarding the upcoming discourse.
 The context of the utterance does not refine the meaning of the DM but it is actually the DM that refines a hearer’s appreciation of the context and discourse.
 This is unlike most pragmatic inferences as they are usually worked out with the hearer’s contextual assessment and world knowledge.
 The logical counterparts of DC are particularly telling examples of this.
-Connectors like and or or fulfil the same function of connecting together to discourse segments as DC do.
-However, unlike logical connectors, DC convey pragmatic information that is intrinsically linked to their lexical entry.
-In sentence (17a) and (17), the logical connector and and the DC but both have the same semantic properties. hey indicate that the two sentence parts need to be true for the whole sentence to be true.
+Connectors like and or or fulfil the same function of connecting together to discourse segments as DCs do and they can be the source of pragmatic enrichments (or could be construed as not both and and could be enriched, for example, to and then).
+However, unlike logical connectors, DCs necessarily convey pragmatic information that is intrinsically linked to their lexical entry.
+In sentence (17a) and (17b), the logical connector and and the DC but both have the same semantic properties.
+Namely, they indicate that the two sentence parts need to be true for the whole sentence to be true.
 However, their pragmatic contribution is different.
-In (17b), but triggers the pragmatic inference that some aspects of “she gifted it to her friend” contrasts with the implicit or explicit “Morgan bought a book”.
+In (17b), but triggers the pragmatic inference that some aspects of “she gifted it to her friend” contrasts with the implicit or explicit information carried by “Morgan bought a book”.
 In (17a), and can also mean more than just a logical conjunction and lead to pragmatic inferences (e.g., indicate the chronology of events) but only if the hearer evaluates the context of the utterance and utilises their world knowledge.
-It is for instance common world knowledge that in order to gift a book one purchased it beforehand.
+It is for instance common world knowledge that in order to gift a book one most likely purchased it beforehand.

 a.
 Holly bought a book and she gifted it to her friend.